Polynomial methods for Procedural Terrain Generation: Abstract

 \section{Abstract}

-We present a new method allowing to generate 3D terrain significantly faster than prevailing fractal brownian motion approaches, while producing results of equivalent quality.
-The method is derived through a novel, systematic approach that generalizes to an arbitrary number of spatial dimensions and gradient smoothness.
-The results are compared, in terms of performance and quality, to efficient gradient noise methods widely used in the domain of fast terrain generation: Perlin noise and OpenSimplex noise.
-Finally, we propose to objectively quantify the degree of realism of the results by performing a fractal analysis of generated terrains, and to compare it to real terrain data.
+A new method is presented, allowing for the generation of 3D terrain and texture from coherent noise.
+The method is significantly faster than prevailing fractal brownian motion approaches, while producing results of equivalent quality.
+The algorithm is derived through a systematic approach that generalizes to an arbitrary number of spatial dimensions and gradient smoothness.
+The results are compared, in terms of performance and quality, to fundamental and efficient gradient noise methods widely used in the domain of fast terrain generation: Perlin noise and OpenSimplex noise.
+Finally, to objectively quantify the degree of realism of the results, a fractal analysis of the generated landscapes is performed and compared to real terrain data.